 - Effect Plugins (Waves, UAD, iZotope, Lexicon etc)

 - Virtual Instruments and sound libraries (Native instruments, reFX-Nexus, Steinberg and many more)

 - Mastering Plugins and standalone software (iZotope, Audacity etc)

 - Waves Bundle (Diamond)

 Studio headphones are essential equipment for a recording studio.
 Headphones are used for many things in recording studios.
-They are used to listen to the music by the singer in vocal room.
-They are used to monitor the music by recordist during the session.
+They are used to listening to the music by the singer in the vocal room.
+They are used to monitor the music by recordists during the session.

-But the main use of studio headphones is in mixing where we use it for such things that are not really done well with studio monitors.
+But the main use of studio headphones is in mixing where we use them for such things that are not really done well with studio monitors.

 There are several benefits of using headphones in your mixing.